AskEARN | FEED Meeting February 11, 2026 Skip to main content

 The Employer Assistance and Resource Network on Disability (EARN) invites federal employees to the next virtual Federal Exchange on Employment and Disability (FEED) meeting on Wednesday, February 11, 2026, from 1:00–3:00 p.m.
 ET.

 This session will feature a presentation from the U.S. Equal Employment Opportunity Commission (EEOC) on promising reasonable accommodation (RA) practices that federal agencies are reporting in their MD-715 submissions.
 Following the presentation, participants are invited to join an in-depth conversation on RA policies and practices across federal agencies.
-Speakers from the U.S. General Services Administration, U.S. Department of Labor, and U.S. Department of State will explore how agencies of different sizes are managing RAs amid increased request volume, staffing constraints, and evolving workforce needs.
+Speakers from the U.S. General Services Administration and U.S. Department of State will explore how agencies of different sizes are managing RAs amid increased request volume, staffing constraints, and evolving workforce needs.
 The discussion will examine how agencies track accommodations over time and work to improve coordination across offices such as IT, HR, and accessibility teams.

 The meeting will conclude with an open forum during which members can share recent successes or ask for advice on current issues at their agencies.